 Mechanical mounting is critical to ensure the best transfer of vibration and avoiding resonances that may affect performance.
-The ADcmXL1021-1 module has four mounting holes integrated in the aluminum housing.
+The ADcmXL3021 module has four mounting holes integrated in the aluminum housing.

 The mounting holes accept M2.5 screws to hold the module in place.
-Stainless steel screws torqued to about 25 inch-pounds are used for many of the characterization curves shown in the Typical Performance Characteristics section.
+Stainless steel screws torqued to about 25 inch-pounds are used for many of the characterization curves shown in the data sheet.

-In some cases, when permanent mounting is an option, industrial epoxies or adhesives, such as cyanoacrylate adhesive, in addition to the mounting screws can enhance mechanical coupling.
+In some cases, when permanent mounting is an option, industrial epoxies or adhesives, such as cyanoacrylate adhesive, in addition to the mounting screws can be used to enhance mechanical coupling.